- Implementation of the Unitary Patent and Unified Patent Court will be subject to delay and change

 Question 5: Is it possible or desirable to obtain an opinion from the CJEU?

-Question 6: What would be the consequences of ‘Brexit’ if the UK ratifies the UPCA without amendment.
+Question 6: What would be the consequences of ‘Brexit’ if the UK ratified the UPCA without amendment.

 The three sub-questions of question 1 present the most complicated considerations.
 Once they are answered the remaining questions are relatively straightforward.